AkiraTorres/moodle-spm-api/README.md

 ### Configuration

-- **Log Structure**: Ensure that your log files follow the structure `student_id, action, timestamp, course_id` to allow the algorithm to parse events properly.
 - **Algorithm Parameters**: You can adjust the thresholds and filtering parameters via the API endpoints to customize the pattern discovery process.
+- Preprocessing Strategies: You can select preprocessing strategies for the code that will be executed on the database, before the mining part of the process begins

 ### License